Single Alert View - New UI

-SECURITY Refer to Sites > Monitor in Permissions.
+SECURITY Refer to Global > Monitor and Sites > Monitor in Permissions.

-NAVIGATION New UI > Device Summary > Open Alerts card > click an alert message.
-To learn how to access the Device Summary page, refer to Device Summary - New UI.
+NAVIGATION New UI > Device Summary page > Alerts card > click an alert message.
+To view the various navigation paths you can use to access the Device Summary page, refer to Device Summary - New UI.

-NAVIGATION New UI > Dashboards > click an area of any alert widget to drill into a list of alert messages > click an alert message
+NAVIGATION New UI > Dashboards > click the name of a dashboard > view the Recent Alerts widget or click an area of any alert widget to drill into a list of alert messages > click an alert message

 Time stamps reflect the user time zone and preferred date format configured on the Setup > My Settings page.
 Hovering over any time stamp will show its date in the alternative format.
 Refer to User Time Zone and Date Format.

 NOTE Alerts are retained for six months.
-Any monitors in alert condition for more than six months will be re-raised.
+An alert will be re-raised for any monitor that is in alert condition for more than six months.

 Different device types have different action buttons displayed at the top of the page.
 To access all action buttons, you may need to click the Alert Actions icon at the end of the row.
 The table below lists the available action buttons per device type.
 Further down, you will find information about each action button.